Senior Volunteering: Benefits and Opportunities

 • Senior Corps offers people ages 55+ the opportunity to connect with people and organizations that desperately need their help and assistance.
 Senior Corps offers a variety of different programs so that seniors can find the right fit for them.

 • Senior Companions is a unique program where one senior helps another senior who is in need of extra assistance with day-to-day tasks or simply wants companionship.

-• RSVP.
-Seniors are able to use the skills and talents they have learned throughout their lives while they participate in environmental projects, mentor and tutor children, assist in natural disaster situations and many more activities.
+• RSVP program helps seniors use the skills and talents they have learned throughout their lives while they participate in environmental projects, mentor and tutor children, assist in natural disaster situations and many more activities.

 • Foster Grandparents is a program where seniors are role models, mentors, and friends to children with exceptional needs.

-• Mentor students online.
-This is great way to stay mentally active if you or your senior loved one is not in a position to leave their home.
+• Mentor students online is great way to stay mentally active if you or your senior loved one is not in a position to leave their home.
 The goal of e-mentoring is to help students stay in school and senior volunteers can help tutor them throughout.

 • VolunteerMatch.org is a national program, servicing people of all ages, but is a great resource if you want to search for something more specific in an area that you have an interest in volunteering.